We know that, in the context of COVID-19, it’s difficult to think about anything else.

 After all, good engagement with your monthly reports means a good engagement with your client.

 And if a client doesn’t interact with your reports, you know there’s an issue to address there or you’ll see it in your churn rate later on.

 Monthly reporting is a critical cog for your SEO agency processes.

 It’s also a process on its own and a productive moment to reengage your clients and build a good rapport for long term results.

 We thought a lot about this process and after consulting with SEO agencies about their needs, we launched a solution to make monthly reports more effective and the process more efficient.

-With our Reporting board you get an integrated reporting system for your SEO agency:
+With our Reporting Manager you get an integrated reporting system for your SEO agency:

 The reporting system that we developed is part of our SEO agency solutions, designed to help you acquire, manage, and retain more customers.